 - Jumping Jacks

-These 5 exercises can be done as circuit training.
-That means that you go through each of the exercise with their specified amount of repetitions.
-Then you start all over again and go through the same circuit sequence, without stopping.
-These are suggestions of how to get fit at home without equipment.
+Go through these 5 exercises as a circuit.
+Do each of the exercise with their specified amount of repetitions.
+Then you start all over again and go through the same circuit sequence, without stopping, and you don’t even need any gym equipment!

 It is good to use every major muscle group as you sequence through your circuit of exercises.
-Going though 3 circuits is the typical way it is done.
+Go though each circuit three times.

 Weight Training Creates Strong Muscles and Bones